 The Organization manages deposit concentration risk by placing their temporary cash and cash equivalents with reputable financial institutions.
 Amounts on deposit at any single financial institution are limited so as not to exceed Federal Deposit Insurance Corporation ("FDIC") or other insurance limits.
-The Organization had no deposits in excess of insured limits at March 31, 2019.
+The Organization had no deposits in excess of insured limits at March 31, 2020 or 2019.

 Investments are subject to market risk, which is the risk that the value of the investment will decrease due to the fluctuations in security prices.
 Fluctuations can be caused by changes in interest rates, market dynamics, and other factors outside the Organization's control.
-Highly liquid investment balances of \$870,551 are included in cash and cash equivalents in the statement of financial position at March 31, 2019.
+Investments of \$1,389,205 and \$1,804,609 included highly liquid investment balances of \$549,663 and \$870,551 which are included in cash and cash equivalents in the statements of financial position at March 31, 2020 and 2019, respectively.
+The remaining balances are included in investments held for endowment.